Manufacturing

 Our proprietary ACTengine® manufacturing process is generating TCR-T cells that have been shown to achieve a high rate of objective responses, infiltrate the patient’s tumor and function in a challenging solid tumor microenvironment.
 We have implemented several manufacturing enhancements in our IMA203 Phase 1b trial (including monocyte depletion) that enhanced key features of the cell product and has potentially contributed to improved clinical outcome.
 Manufacturing improvements were focused on robustness, quality, and speed of product release and we continue to implement minor improvements to prepare for pivotal trials and potential commercialization.

-All clinical T cell products are currently manufactured by our employees through a collaboration with the Evelyn H. Griffin Stem Cell Therapeutics Research Laboratory at UTHealth (“UTH”) McGovern Medical School in Houston, Texas that provides us exclusive access to three cGMP manufacturing suites and support areas for the manufacturing of our cell products.
+Currently, all clinical T cell products are manufactured by our employees through a collaboration with the Evelyn H. Griffin Stem Cell Therapeutics Research Laboratory at UTHealth (“UTH”) McGovern Medical School in Houston, Texas that provides us exclusive access to three cGMP manufacturing suites and support areas for the manufacturing of our cell products.

-To scale our cell therapies for pivotal trials and initial commercial manufacturing, we have started the construction of a state-of-the-art 100,000 square foot research and commercial GMP manufacturing facility in the metropolitan area of Houston, Texas.
+To scale our cell therapies for pivotal trials and initial commercial manufacturing, we have completed construction of a state-of-the-art ~100,000 square foot research and commercial GMP manufacturing facility in the metropolitan area of Houston, Texas.

 TCER®